MagaliDrumare/How-to-train-models-with-FloydHub/README.md

 #### Utiliser FloydHub :
-* Installing Floydhub and running it with TFlearn, Jupyter Notebook, and Tensorboard :https://www.youtube.com/watch?v=byLQ9kgjTdQ
+* Installing Floydhub and running it with TFlearn, Jupyter , and Tensorboard :https://www.youtube.com/watch?v=byLQ9kgjTdQ
 * How to Train Your Models in the Cloud : https://www.youtube.com/watch?v=Bgwujw-yom8